Heartbreak

 7. Your partner is vindictive, aggressive, and moody.

-They’re often passive-aggressive, moody, whiny, see themselves as the victim, and busy themselves with plotting and exacting revenge on others, and enjoy lashing out.
+They’re often passive-aggressive, moody, whiny, see themselves as the victim, busy themselves with plotting and exacting revenge on others, and enjoy lashing out.

-All of these traits lead back to your inner voice screaming in your head: What in the world is wrong with this person?
+All of these traits lead your inner voice to scream, "What in the world is wrong?"

 8. Your partner is defensive and hypersensitive.

-Narcissists are unable to accept criticism, and tend to view any feedback as threatening and insulting.
+Narcissists are unable to accept criticism and tend to view any feedback as threatening and insulting.

-If you notice your partner is overly upset when you offer the slightest suggestion contrary to what they have said, are overly annoyed if you give them feedback, or even fly into a rage if you outright disagree with them, you are dealing with someone who is undeniably toxic.
+If you notice your partner is overly upset when you offer the slightest suggestion contrary to what they have said, are annoyed if you give them feedback, or even fly into a rage if you outright disagree with them, you are dealing with someone who is undeniably toxic.

 9. Your partner has a shifting personality.